Encoding is the process of programming data onto an NFC tag. It's similar to storing a file onto a USB stick.

 NFC Tags can be encoded with almost any NFC enabled Android mobile phone.
 This can work well if you are experimenting or encoding only a few tags.
-There's a good tutorial over at NFC.Today on how to encode NFC tags with an Android phone and how to encode tags with an iPhone.
+We have put together tutorials on how to encode NFC tags with an Android phone and how to encode tags with an iPhone.
 However, if you are encoding hundreds or hundreds of thousands, then you almost certainly want Seritag to handle your encoding.
 On this page we describe how to order tags with encoding.
 For pricing, see our options price list.

 Note that NFC tags can be provided locked or unlocked.
 There's more information on notes on locked/unlocked tags..

 For the vast majority of applications, the data to be encoded is either a URL (web address) or text containing an ID.
 Seritag can encode other forms of data but for this, contact us before placing your order.